snowflakedb/snowflake-sqlalchemy/README.rst

 - :code:`<password>` is the password for your Snowflake user.
 - :code:`<account_name>` is the name of your Snowflake account.

 You can optionally specify the initial database and schema for the Snowflake session by including them at the end of the connection string, separated by :code:`/`.
-You can also specify the initial warehouse for the session as a parameter string at the end of the connection string:
+You can also specify the initial warehouse and role for the session as a parameter string at the end of the connection string:

     .. code-block:: python

-        'snowflake://<user_login_name>:<password>@<account_name>/<database_name>/<schema_name>?warehouse=<warehouse_name>'
+        'snowflake://<user_login_name>:<password>@<account_name>/<database_name>/<schema_name>?warehouse=<warehouse_name>?role=<role_name>'

 .. note::

-  After login, the initial database, schema, and warehouse specified in the connection string can always be changed for the session.
+  After login, the initial database, schema, warehouse and role specified in the connection string can always be changed for the session.

-The following example calls the :code:`create_engine` method with the user name :code:`testuser1`, password :code:`0123456`, account name :code:`abc123`, database :code:`testdb`, schema :code:`public`, and warehouse :code:`testwh`:
+The following example calls the :code:`create_engine` method with the user name :code:`testuser1`, password :code:`0123456`, account name :code:`abc123`, database :code:`testdb`, schema :code:`public`, warehouse :code:`testwh`, and role :code:`myrole`:

     .. code-block:: python

         from sqlalchemy import create_engine
         engine = create_engine(
-            'snowflake://testuser1:0123456@abc123/testdb/public?warehouse=testwh'
+            'snowflake://testuser1:0123456@abc123/testdb/public?warehouse=testwh&role=myrole'
         )

 Other parameters, such as :code:`timezone`, can also be specified as a URI parameter or in :code:`connect_args` parameters.
 For example: